schinta99/schinta_Portfolio/final-project-part-two.md

 Focus on Stigma and Its Consequences: This section delves into the harmful effects of the stigma surrounding HIV/AIDS.
 Despite medical advancements, stigma remains a significant barrier.
 It manifests as social isolation, discrimination, and fear, both for those living with HIV/AIDS and for those seeking prevention and testing services.
 The section discusses common misconceptions.

-Visualization: A heatmap or bar chart showing regions/countries with education about HIV/AIDS and line chart on preventative care in sub-saharan african region.
+Visualization: Line chart on deaths due to unsafe-sex and no preventative care in sub-saharan african region.

 Initial Sketches -